domarp-j/react-testing/PITCHME.md

 - What mentality should we have when we approach testing with React?
 - What are unit tests like in react?
 What about integration tests?
 - What tools do we have at our disposal?
-- Can I get a taste of what end to end tests are like?
+- What will our end-to-end tests look like?

 ---